-Originated in the state of Michoacan and are traditionally cooked in pork lard in copper pots.
-The entire pig is used in carnitas so if you ask for a carnitas taco you could get any part of the animal.
-If you are squeamish ask for the maciza (leg, shoulder and loin) or the chamorro (shank).
-A classic carnitas taco is topped with onion, cilantro, salsa, sometimes refried beans and always and a squeeze of lime.
+The entire pig is used in carnitas so if you ask for a carnitas taco you could get any random part of the animal.
+If you are squeamish ask for the maciza (lean cut from the shoulder or loin) or the chamorro (shank).
+A classic carnitas taco is topped with diced onion, cilantro, salsa, sometimes refried beans and always and a squeeze of lime.

 Carnitas tacos with all the fixings!

-The name refers to a preparation of lamb (but sometimes birría or beef) where quite often the entire animal is cooked in an underground oven pit.
-The meat is wrapped in maguey leaves and left to cook for up to ten hours.
-In Mexico City barbacoa refers to lamb (under one year old) or mutton (over one year old) but each region has its barbacoa protein preference.
+The name refers to a preparation of lamb (but sometimes birría or beef) where quite often the entire animal is steam cooked in an underground oven pit until succulent.
+Meat is wrapped or covered in maguey leaves and left to cook for up to ten hours.
+In central Mexico barbacoa refers to lamb, but each region has its barbacoa meat preference.
 Barbacoa is especially popular on weekends when vendors who have prepared it in the country bring it to the city to be enjoyed over long, leisurely lunches.
 Some say it’s a great cure for a hangover as well!